-The internet was the most significant sensation of the 90s.
-At first, it could only connect devices on the same network, however, the internet soon enabled people to communicate over remote networks.
-In the early 2000s, businesses and governmental institutions began building their own networks and moving their resources online.
-By the mid-00s, the general public realized the internet’s potential and saw it as a tool for remote communication and leisure.
+As early as the 1990s, businesses and governmental institutions began building their own networks and moving their resources online.
+By the mid-00s, most of the general public had realized the internet’s potential and saw it as a tool for remote access, communication, and leisure.
 The usage of the internet was experiencing another boom.

-However, once the internet started connecting the world, it jolted a new phenomenon — cybercrimes.
+However, once the internet started connecting the world, it sparked a new phenomenon — cybercrime.
 Malicious entities didn’t take much time to seize new possibilities to obtain top-level sensitive data or financial resources from business entities.
-The growing base of individual internet users was not fully aware of the online threats and became easy prey for new cybercrime professionals – hackers.
-Phishing campaigns and malware began to thrive.

-As the internet keeps expanding and taking over more spheres of life – especially after the COVID-19 pandemic – VPNs continue to evolve, too, increasing the number of features to bring cybersecurity to the next level.
+As the internet keeps expanding and taking over more spheres of life (especially after the Covid-19 pandemic), VPNs continue to evolve, too, increasing the number of features to bring cybersecurity to the next level.

 ARPANET: The first network

-But, the Pentagon’s Advanced Research Project Agency (ARPA) soon made it possible to connect computers even when they were far apart.
+However, the Pentagon’s Advanced Research Project Agency (ARPA) soon made it possible to connect computers even when they were far apart.
 In 1969, ARPA created a network system based on packet switching, with packets being messages sent between the computers.
 This network, called ARPANET, expanded over the 1970s to connect more research and education centers.

 TCP/IP: The first steps of the internet

-While ARPANET increased in popularity among governmental and educational institutions, ARPA kept searching for solutions to connect devices on different networks.
-By the 1980s, the organization established a new protocol called the Transmission Control Protocol/Internet Protocol (TCP/IP), which enabled remote connection by gradually changing NCP to internet protocol (IP).
-This effectively led to the development of an inter-network of remote devices, later called the internet.
+While ARPANET became increasingly popular among governmental and educational institutions, ARPA continued to search for solutions to connect devices on different networks.
+By the 1980s, the organization established a new protocol called the Transmission Control Protocol/Internet Protocol (TCP/IP).

 The World Wide Web: Connecting the world